MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 # Manage filters

-Filters allow users to refine the results of their queries and diplay the refined results.
+Filters allow users to refine the results of their queries and display the refined results.
 You can customize the filters available to your users in the Microsoft Search experience.

 There are two types of filters available on the search page.